Before Surgery

 Other consent forms

 Professor Walter collects information about each surgery for the purposes of patient management and research.
 You will be given a database consent form, which is to be completed and given back to Professor Walter’s secretary prior to your surgery.
 Professor Walter does research which is published and presented at international meetings.
 This work makes a hugely valuable contribution to the overall body of knowledge on joint replacement and makes a difference to patients around the world – today and in the future.
 Patient information is de-identified and patient privacy is not compromised.
+This form will be sent as a link through RedCap.

 Anaesthetic